Zone4 Go Android App User Guide

 Keypad

-The Keypad is the manual data entry option on the Zone4 Android App.
+The Keypad is the manual data entry option on the Zone4 Go Android App.
 This can be used either as a backup timing system or as the primary timing system for small events or events with low volume.

 Chip Times